michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 22. and they forthwith left the vessel and their father, and went after him.

-23. And Jeshu perambulated all Galila, and taught in their synagogues,Or assemblies, congregations. and preached the announcement of the kingdom, and healed all disease and affliction in the people.
+23. And Jeshu perambulated all Galila, and taught in their synagogues,

 24. And his fame was heard in all Suria; and they brought to him all those who were grievously affected with various diseases, and those who were pressed down by strong pains, and demoniacs, and lunatics, and the paralysed; and he healed them.